 In conclusion, Georgia is elaborately hidden, rustic, yet modernized, medieval-looking like country caught between two worlds that refuses to identify with.
 With its own vibrant heritage that passed the test of time.

-Get the cheapest flights to Georgia with this Qatar Airways’s Discover the World at a low price program.
+Get the cheapest flights to Georgia with this Qatar Airways special offer.
 I use it for my flights and I saved hundreds of dollars throughout the years.

-If you don’t have travel insurance, I personally use and recommend World Nomads.
+If you don’t have travel insurance, I personally use and recommend SafetyWing.

-If you want to rent a car in Georgia, get 25% off with this AutoEurope special offer.
+If you want to rent a car in Georgia, you can get up to 25% off with this AutoEurope special offer.

-To save on accommodation in Georgia, use this Booking.com discount.
+If you need to book a getaway accommodation in Georgia, you can use this Booking.com discount.
 Alternatively, use this offer and save when staying at all Radisson hotels in Georgia.

 Finally, don’t forget to check whether you need to obtain a visa.
 If you do, you can easily get it through Ivisa.
 It’s quick, hassle-free, and most importantly- affordable.